 • Never received any therapy that targets HER2

 The trial only studied people receiving TUKYSA and trastuzumab.
-They were not compared to people receiving any other treatment for RAS wild-type, HER2+ metastatic colorectal cancer.
+Because they were not directly compared to people receiving any other treatment for RAS wild-type, HER2+ metastatic colorectal cancer, no conclusions can be drawn about the relative effectiveness of TUKYSA + trastuzumab and other treatments.

-With TUKYSA,* some people had their tumors shrink or had no detectable tumors
+With the TUKYSA regimen,* some people saw their tumors shrink

 *The TUKYSA regimen includes trastuzumab.
 The TUKYSA regimen may not work for everyone.